pankourgiou/Iron-Maiden/README.md

-It's a simple Hello world program written in python programming language.
+It's a simple comments file